SaaS growth marketing is a lot more complex than you’d think.

-So, how do you actually measure this data?
-There are plenty of tools to help get you started.
+Now, how do you actually measure this data?
+There are plenty of tools to help get you started…

-Thankfully now there are quite a bit of tools you can use to not only help measure your data and analytics, but also help you learn quite a bit about your customers.
+Thankfully now there are many tools you can use to not only measure your data and analytics, but also help you learn more about your customers.

-While Google Analytics is a great start (and can be a great tool), there are more in depth analytics tools you’re going to want to invest in also.
+While Google Analytics is a great start (and can be a great tool), there are more in depth analytics tools you should consider investing in, too.

-You can find quite a few tools with their descriptions here, but this is a very good list that will help get you off the ground:
+You can find a comprehensive list of analytics tools with their descriptions here, but these few will help get you off the ground:

-Now that you’ve got the tools to start measuring your data and analytics, it’s time to start taking a deeper dive into your actual business model.
+Now that you’ve got the tools to start measuring your data and analytics, it’s time to start diving deeper into your business model.

 Or perhaps, you’ve already come up with a model but it’s not hitting the growth strides you had planned and are looking for a change.

-Regardless of what stage your product or service is in, having the right business model and pricing strategy is going to be the foundation for your launch success.
+Regardless of what stage your product or service is in, having the right business model and pricing strategy is the foundation for your launch success.

 Let’s look at a couple of different options for models: